 1. Be with Your Loved One All That You Can

-After learning my Nana’s diagnosis, I avoided her home out of discomfort.
-I felt that visiting her would result only in awkward conversations, false relationships, and a massive elephant in the room.
+After learning my Nana’s diagnosis, I would avoid her home, which I viewed to be riddled with awkward conversations, false relationships, and a massive elephant in the room.

 I had decided that since she probably didn’t know who I was, that there was no point to me visiting.
 My relationship with her evaporated.